-Possession of a Firearm While Intoxicated
+Possession of a Firearm While Intoxicated in Ohio

 In the state of Ohio, there are several misdemeanor firearm offenses an individual can commit without even knowing it.
 Possession of a firearm while intoxicated is one of those offenses.